bruno686/2021winter/README.md

 #### Paper target

 - Complete the HSI thesis and submit it.
-  - Completion HSI code before 1.21.
+  - ==Completion HSI code before 1.21.==
+  - Improved Bert vulnerability to improve accuracy before 1.23.
 - Complete and submit the recommendation system paper.

 #### Enlish target